More About Urinary Incontinence

 Stay Hydrated and Drink Smart

 However much you’re suffering from incontinence at this time, never be tempted to cut down on fluids as a way to control the need to urinate.
 Eight glasses of water are widely recommended to avoid dehydration and urinary tract infections – staying healthy is a must!
 Nonetheless, it’s worth bearing in mind that some drinks are known to irritate the bladder more than others.
 Some studies recommend cutting it out completely, but even small amounts of caffeine can stimulate the bladder making it one to avoid if urinary incontinence is an issue.
 Similarly, citrus juices such as orange and cranberry are known irritants, as are carbonated drinks.
-Find out more about what drinks to avoid here.

 All of these tips can help limit the possibility of incontinence during pregnancy and at the very least, help women maintain control of their bladders as their bodies undergo nine-months of change.
 Ask your doctor for advice, and remember: inconvenient though these little leaks can be, they’re entirely normal and you’re most certainly not alone!